 When Should You See A Doctor?

-  If you have nonstop discomfort or sensitivity in your jaw, or if you can’t open

-  or fully shut your mouth due to pain, seek medical attention.
-Your questions can

-  pass on to a surgeon, dentist, or an expert.
+If you have constant discomfort or sensitivity in your jaw or cannot open or fully shut your mouth due to pain, seek medical attention.
+Your questions can pass on to a surgeon, Neuromuscular dentist, or an expert.

-  In the jaw or the chewing muscles, intermittent pain is joint and may not cause
+In the jaw or the chewing muscles, intermittent pain is joint and may not cause concern.

-  concern.
 Check a specialist, if your discomfort is severe.
-If you have trouble

-  opening and shutting your mouth or difficulty drinking food, you should also see

-  your healthcare professional.
+If you have trouble opening and shutting your mouth or difficulty drinking food, you should also see your healthcare professional.

 Ideally, TMJ therapy will start at the early stages.
 The physician can discuss how joints work and how to deter certain behaviors or practices (e.g., gum chewing), which could exacerbate joint or face pain.